• Short references within the text are given wholly or partly in round brackets.

 Haddon (1999) and Larsen (1991) demonstrated that ...

-• When a work has no author or the author is anonymous, cite in the text the first few words of the reference list entry (usually the title) and the year.
+• When a work has no author, cite in the text the first few words of the reference list entry (usually the title) and the year.

 • Use italics for the title: